 Activities that provide a reasonable level of physical challenge and elevate the heart rate.
 Focused on more active pursuits including multisport tours.
 Travelers may be active 5-7 hours total each day.
 Recommended for travelers with active lifestyles.

-This morning, you are called at your hotel to advise of current conditions in Antarctica.
-If the weather is suitable for flight, you are picked up at your hotel by bus within the hour.
-At the Punta Arenas airport, board a chartered jet for the 4¼ hour flight to Antarctica.
-Our route crosses the Drake Passage, then follows the west side of the Antarctic Peninsula and the spine of the Ellsworth Mountains.
-Land on a naturally occurring blue-ice runway on Union Glacier where you will take your first steps in Antarctica.
-Climb aboard a specially-adapted van for the 5 mi (8 km) shuttle to the main camp where you’ll spend the next 2-6 hours.
+At the Punta Arenas airport, check in for your flight, go through normal airport security and then board a chartered jet for a 4-hour flight to Antarctica.
+The route crosses the Drake Passage, follows the west side of the Antarctic Peninsula, and the spine of the Ellsworth Mountains.
+The plane lands on a naturally occurring blue-ice runway on Union Glacier, where you can take your first steps in Antarctica.

 Elephant’s Head

-Ride in one of the wheeled vehicles to this dramatic marble buttress overlooking the blue-ice runway.
-Geology lovers will be delighted to find this is a hotspot for ichnofossils.
-Your experienced guides can help you navigate by GPS to known trace fossils or accompany you on a mission to discover new ones.
-For photographers, beautiful ice pools and moraines offer endless opportunities to capture close-up frozen formations or wide angle glacial landscapes.
-Hikers can trek up to the base of Elephant’s Head or all the way to the top of Rhodes Bluff for panoramic views of Union Glacier and the Heritage Range.
+A ride in wheeled vehicles takes you to this striking marble buttress overlooking the blue-ice runway.
+Stunning ice formations and moraines provide endless photographic opportunities, from close-up frozen formations to wide-angle glacial landscapes.
+Hikers can trek up to the base of Elephant’s Head or ascend to the top of Rhodes Bluff for panoramic views of Union Glacier and the Heritage Range.

 Buchanan Hills

-Board the one-of-a-kind Tucker Bus, a custom designed tracked vehicle, for the scenic drive to the remote Buchanan Hills.
-You’ll arrive at a high pass that offers expansive views of Union Glacier as it flows into Constellation Inlet.
-Higgins Nunatak pokes through the ice, like an atoll in a frozen ocean.
-For the fit and adventurous, there are two easy hiking routes that require no prior experience and grant you the rare opportunity to summit a peak in the heart of Antarctica.
+The custom-designed Tucker Bus, a tracked vehicle, transports you to the remote Buchanan Hills.
+Arriving at a high pass, you can see expansive views of Union Glacier flowing into Constellation Inlet.
+Higgins Nunatak pokes through the ice, resembling an atoll in a frozen ocean.
+Two easy hiking routes, requiring no prior experience, offer a rare opportunity to summit a peak in the heart of Antarctica.

 Drake Icefall

-Named in the 1960s after geologist Benjamin Drake IV, this impressive icefall tumbles off the polar plateau into Union Glacier.
-Winds from the South Pole carve huge waves into the blue-ice and polish the surface into a high shine.
+Named after geologist Benjamin Drake IV in the 1960s, this impressive icefall cascades from the polar plateau into Union Glacier.
+Winds from the South Pole carve large waves into the blue ice and polish the surface to a high shine.

 The Beach at Rossman Cove

-Another spectacular setting for photography and panoramic views!
-Take cross-country skis with you or a picnic lunch and enjoy Antarctica’s version of a glacial beach getaway.
+This location offers another stunning setting for photography and panoramic views.
+Head out on cross-country skis and enjoy Antarctica’s version of a glacial beach getaway.

-If you’d prefer to stay closer to camp, we have a variety of activities for all abilities.
-You can check out a pair of cross-country skis or a fat-tire bike and take a spin around the groomed 10k loop or you can enjoy a cup of tea, an Antarctic book, or fun game in camp library
+For those who prefer to stay closer to camp, various activities are available for all abilities.
+Cross-country skis or fat-tire bikes can be checked out for a spin around the groomed 10k loop.
+Alternatively, relax with a cup of tea, an Antarctic book, or a game in the camp library—lectures and films tailored to the Antarctic experience round out the camp activities.

 Day 5: Return to Chile